revel/revel/manual/concepts.md

 As part of handling a HTTP request, Revel instantiates an instance of your Controller, and it sets all of these properties on the embedded `revel.Controller`.
-Therefore, Revel does not share Controller instances between requests.
+Revel does not share Controller instances between requests.

 ***